szoutwp/articles/31. TailwindCSS and Variables/README.md

 cover_image: "images/cover.jpg"
 ---

 TailwindCSS allows us to use pre-defined classes instead of defining our CSS styles.
-In the article, we will go over how we can use Custom properties (sometimes referred to as CSS variables or cascading variables) with TailwindCSS..
+In this article, we will go over how we can use Custom properties (sometimes referred to as CSS variables or cascading variables) with TailwindCSS.

 ## Setup

 First, follow the installation guide found [here](https://tailwindcss.com/docs/installation/#2-add-tailwind-to-your-css).
 This will show you how you can add TailwindCSS to your current project.
-For part 2 I will assume you called your CSS file `global.css`, this is the file that contains `@tailwind base;` etc.
+For part 2 I will assume you called your CSS file `global.css`.
+This is the file that contains `@tailwind base;` etc.

 ## global.css

-First we need to edit our tailwind css file so it looks something like this:
+First, we need to edit our TailwindCSS file so it looks something like this:

 ```css
 @tailwind base;